andhika-tanaka/SmartClinic/src/main/resources/static/vendors/jszip/documentation/upgrade_guide.md

 * The packaging changed : instead of loading jszip.js, jszip-load.js,
   jszip-inflate.js, jszip-deflate.js, just include dist/jszip.js or
   dist/jszip.min.js.
-  For AMD loader users : JSZip now registers itself.
+  For AMD loader clinicUsers : JSZip now registers itself.
 You just have to put the file at the right place or configure your loader.